Mortgage Basics

 2. Interest rate spread (interest rate differential)

-3 months interest is relatively straightforward math.
-The only tricky party is converting the mortgage interest rate from compound semi-annual to annual when doing the calculation for a fixed rate mortgage.
+3 months of interest is relatively straightforward math.
+The only tricky part is converting the mortgage interest rate from compound semi-annual to annual when doing the calculation for a fixed-rate mortgage.

-Interest Rate Spread, also known as IRD, only applies to fixed rate mortgages and is much more complicated.
+The Interest Rate Spread, also known as IRD, is much more complicated and only applies to fixed-rate mortgages.
 On the day that you pay down the mortgage, the IRD is the difference between the interest rate on your mortgage with the lender and their latest posted rate for a mortgage with a term similar to the time remaining on your contractual term.

-For example, if you have a mortgage of $525,000 at a rate of 5% and pay it off 1 year into a 5-year term, they will compare your 5% 5-year rate to the current 4-year rate to determine the penalty.
-If the current 4-year rate is 4% and the balance remaining on your mortgage is $500,000 then the IRD is 1% of the mortgage balance for 4 years which is roughly $20,000.
+For example, if you have a mortgage of $525,000 at a rate of 5% and pay it off one year into a 5-year term, they will compare your 5% 5-year rate to the current 4-year rate to determine the penalty.
+If the current 4-year rate is 4% and the balance remaining on your mortgage is $500,000, then the IRD is 1% of the mortgage balance for four years, roughly $20,000.

-Note: Interest rates for Fixed Rate mortgages are compounded semi-annually so the actual simple annual interest rate is slightly higher.
-If you are going to attempt to replicate any bank interest calculations using the contract rate without converting it from compound semi-annual to compound annual will give you lower number than the actual interest cost.
+Note: Interest rates for Fixed-Rate mortgages are compounded semi-annually, so the actual simple annual interest rate is slightly higher.
+If you attempt to replicate any bank interest calculations using the contract rate without converting it from compound semi-annual to compound annual, you will get a lower number than the actual interest cost.

 Set-up Costs